chill7627/Predicting-Hurricane-Season-Impacts/DOCS/Final_Report.md

 **Questions**

-In exploring the datasets created in the Data Wrangling step, I wanted to look into answering two main questions.
+In exploring the datasets created in the Data Wrangling step, I wanted to look into answering three main questions.
 1. I wanted to get a feel for the impacts that hurricanes have had over the years on the Gulf Coast of the United States.
 This includes frequency, strength, and strength frequency for both the Gulf Coast as a whole and per state.
 2. Are there any factors of the ocean properties that trend well with the frequency of hurricanes?
 3. Take a look into the data broken down by state.